 What's not to love about a suburb that boasts both a harbour waterfront and a beautiful beach with a cracking surf break?
 That's why Manly is such a popular spot.
-But once the sun goes down and you've changed out of your sandy togs, you need indoor entertainment, and ideally, a drink.
-Whether you want Tokyo-inspired highballs at Daniel San, beachside brews at 4 Pines or fine wines at Manly Wine, there's a bar for every taste in Manly.
+But once the sun goes down and you've changed out of your sandy togs, you need indoor entertainment, and ideally, a drink Feeling peckish?
+Slide on into one of Manly's best restaurants instead.

 Raise a glass at these Manly bars